Developer Guide

 [Calendar Command Sequence Diagram]

 Given below is an example usage scenario and how the calendar mechanism behaves at each step.
-Input: calendar
+Input: calendar.

 Step 1.
-Your input is parsed into RemindMeParser
+Your input is parsed into RemindMeParser using the parseCommand method.

-is executed, and that will set boolean showCalendar
+Step 3: CalendarCommand is executed, and that will set boolean showCalendar to be true, the boolean is then

-loaded by its fxml file and called CalendarWindow#show
+Step 4: CalendarWindow loaded by its fxml file and called CalendarWindow#show to show its shown

 as a pop-up window for you.